Because of what He did on Calvary's cross -

 Vintage Hickory, 1900-1935, using a modern, low compression ball (like Callaway Super Softs)

--then at least I'll feel better about assuaging my CDO:
+If it does not, at least I'll feel better about assuaging my CDO:

 As I said to begin this segment, I should not be allowed to talk to people unsupervised because I end up doing stuff.